Uniswap/org-v1/src/pages/docs/v2/10-API/03-queries.md

 }
 ```

-#### All pairs in Uniswap
+#### All pairs in the Uniswap protocol

 The Graph limits entity return amounts to 1000 per query as of now.
-To get all pairs on Uniswap use a loop and graphql skip query to fetch multiple chunks of 1000 pairs.
+To get all pairs on the Uniswap protocol use a loop and graphql skip query to fetch multiple chunks of 1000 pairs.
 The query would look like this (where skip is some incrementing variable passed into your query).

 ```
 {